 To upload multiple files

-You can also upload multiple files at once using your browser's native multi-select capability (Note - IE 9 and below DO NOT support multi-select).
+You can also upload multiple files at once using your browser's native multi-select capability

 - Create and/or navigate to a folder in a Library Volume.

 - Go to the action bar and select Add New > Upload from computer.

 - Navigate to the folder that contains the files on your local computer and do one of the following actions:

 - Press ctrl-a to select all the files in that folder.

 - Click on a file, hold shift and click another file to select those two files and all files in between.

 - Click on a file, hold ctrl and select other files to highlight multiple files individually